awsdocs/amazon-cognito-developer-guide/doc_source/user-pool-lambda-custom-message.md

 The request includes `codeParameter`\.
 This is a string that acts as a placeholder for the code that Amazon Cognito delivers to the user\.
 Insert the `codeParameter` string into the message body where you want the verification code to appear\.
 When Amazon Cognito receives this response, Amazon Cognito replaces the `codeParameter` string with the actual verification code\.

 **Note**
 A custom message Lambda function with the `CustomMessage_AdminCreateUser` trigger returns a user name and verification code\.
-The request must include both `request.usernameParameter` and `request.codeParameter`\.
+The response must include both `request.usernameParameter` and `request.codeParameter`\.
+For messages where this is not the case, the default response will be used instead.

 **Topics**
 + [Custom message Lambda trigger sources](#cognito-user-pools-lambda-trigger-syntax-custom-message-trigger-source)